Is It Better To Shower In The Morning Or At Night?

 The inability to make this life-changing decision is exponentially reflective of your overthinking power.
 Imagine your predicament when you need to make decisions of where you want to be in ten years or who you should marry.
 Nonetheless, for the curious-hearted, let us attempt to look at this question a little more empathetically and critically.

-When considering whether to crawl out of bed and into the shower or whether to do the reverse, what you should really be considering is what is the purpose of the shower, that is obviously in addition to squeaking you clean.
+When considering whether to crawl out of bed and into the shower or whether to do the reverse, what you should really be considering is what is the purpose of the shower, in addition to squeaking you clean.

-Because these activities don’t require much thought (Hopefully not!
-Toddlers are excused.), our brain is allowed to drift into the incubation phase.
+Because these activities don’t require much thought, our brain is allowed to drift into the incubation phase.
 This is great if you have to write an amazing story that day or pitch an irrefutable proposal to your boss.

-Many (lazy/busy) women (those who prefer the razor over wax) use shower time to shave.
-But for most of us clumsy lot, that godforsaken razor just has to inevitably slip and nick.
-Since blood clots fastest between 6 and 9 am, shaving during this time would thankfully mean your cuts will heal sooner.3 So indirectly, showering in the morning would make more sense if you need to shave while you’re doing so.
+Most women use shower time to shave.
+And if you aren’t careful, that godforsaken razor might just slip and nick.
+Since blood clots fastest between 6 and 9 am, shaving during this time would, thankfully, mean your cuts will heal sooner.3 So indirectly, showering in the morning would make more sense if you need to shave while you’re doing so.

 A nice hot shower at any point of time (and space) is more than welcome and relaxing.
 It may be particularly required at the end of a long, very long, arduous, knackering day.
 Just reading about it makes you droop your shoulders and lean back, doesn’t it?
 It is quite the stress buster.